RAbeyrathna/T2A2-Game-Library-API/README.md

 ## R7: Third-Party Services Integration

 > Describe any third-party services the application relies on and their purposes.

+### PostgreSQL

+PostgreSQL is an open-source relational database system.
+It is used to store and manage data, and offers many features such as views, foreign key referential integrity, and sophisticated locking.
+This application utilises it as the primary relational database to manage all the information of the system.

+### Flask

+Flask is a lightweight WSGI web application framework used to build this application.
+It is simple and easy to implement, and is very powerful to run web applications.

+### SQLAlchemy

+SQLAlchemy is Python based ORM that allows developers to work with databases without needing to directly interact with the database system.
+It is designed for efficient and high-performing database access with high level abstraction to make it simple and easy for developers to utilise.

+### Psycopg2

+Psycopg2 is a PostgreSQL adapter for Python and is used as a bridge between the Python language and the PostgreSQL database.
+Through this, we are able to use Python code to execute SQL commands and directly connect to the PSQL database in this application.

+### Bcrypt

+Bcrypt is a password-hashing function that was used to hash any passwords that users register with in the application.
+When the user registers, Bcrypt creates and stores the hash rather than directly saving a readable string of the password.
+It is also used to decode and compare the hash when logging in.

+### Marshmallow

+Marshmallow is an ORM framework library that assists in converting the data type of the SQL database into python readable data types.
+It's's typically used for object serialization and deserialization, and it's especially useful for turning database models into JSON objects which can be used in RESTful APIs.

+### JWT-Extended

+JWT-Extended is an extension used for Flask that allows the use of JSON Web Tokens (JWT).
+This applciation utilises it to create tokens for users to login with and provide authentication and verification of user privileges throughout the application.

+### dotenv

+dotenv is a library used to load environment variables from a `.env` file.
+This was used to keep sensitive vairables and data in a seperate file, which configure and set up the application such as secret keys or database logins.

 ## R8: Application Models and Relationships